 Many algorithms have been used effectively with DNA microarray data for class prediction.
-Dudoit et al. (Dudoit, et al., 2002, Dudoit and Fridlyand, 2003) compared a wide range of algorithms using publicly available data sets.
-The algorithms included nearest neighbor classification, linear and quadratic discriminant analysis, diagonal linear and quadratic discriminant analysis, support vector machines, classification trees, and random forest classifiers.
+Dudoit et al. (2002) and Dudoit and Fridlyand (2003) compared a wide range of algorithms using publicly available data sets.
+The algorithms included nearest neighbor classification, linear and quadratic discriminant analysis, diagonal linear and quadratic discriminant analysis, support vector machines (SVM), classification trees, and random forest classifiers.
 Bagging and boosting the classifiers was also evaluated.
-For two-class problems, a linear discriminant is a function where x_i denotes the log-ratio or log-signal for the i'th gene, w_i is the weight given to that gene, and the summation is over the set F of features (genes) selected for inclusion in the class predictor.
-For a two-class problem, there is a threshold value d, and a sample with expression profile defined by a vector \underline{x} of values is predicted to be in class 1 or class 2 depending on whether $l(\underline{x})$ as computed from equation (1) is less than or greater than d respectively.
+For two-class problems, a linear discriminant is a function where $x_i$ denotes the log-ratio or log-signal for the ith gene, $w_i$ is the weight given to that gene, and the summation is over the set F of features (genes) selected for inclusion in the class predictor.
+For a two-class problem, there is a threshold value d, and a sample with expression profile defined by a vector x of values is predicted to be in class 1 or class 2 depending on whether $l(\underline{x})$ as computed from Eq.
+(1) is less than or greater than d, respectively.
+Several kinds of class predictors used in the literature have the form shown in (1).
+They differ with regard to how the weights are determined.
+The oldest form of linear discriminant is Fisher's linear discriminant.
+The weights are selected so that the mean value of $l(\underline{x})$ in class 1 is maximally different from the mean value of $l(\underline{x})$ in class 2.
+The squared difference in means divided by the pooled estimate of the within-class variance of $l(\underline{x})$ was the specific measure used by Fisher.
+To compute these weights, one must estimate the correlation between all pairs of genes that were selected in the feature selection step.
+The study by Dudoit et al. indicated that Fisher linear discriminant analysis did not perform well unless the number of selected genes was small relative to the number of samples; otherwise there are too many correlations to estimate and the method tends to be unstable and over-fit the data.

-$$l(\underline{x}) = \sum{i \in F} w_i x_i \tag{1}$$
+$$l(\underline{x}) = \sum{i \in F} w_i x_i, \tag{1}$$